Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 ### When is the next one?

 The 2017 challenge is over ([rules here](https://github.com/200WordRPG/200wordrpg.github.io/blob/eb1707f46f7ad28fdd75c0df9664c90707823a70/index.md) for the curious).
 But don't be sad, the challenge will return next year (probably around May/June) with more chances to design more incredible 200 word entries.
-Until then, read through some old entries and discover some higgen gems.
-Check out the random entry of the day, or get a physical collection of the 2017 Challenge.
+Until then, read through some of the entries or check out the [winners and finalists]({{site.baseurl}}/winners).
+You find PDFs and print collections at the [downloads page]({{site.baseurl}}/downloads).
 And, of course, you can start working on your entry for next year's challenge!

 <hr>
 # Random Entry of the Day